 On Sunday, Sept.
 29, a chemical plant fire sent a massive plume of orange and black smoke into the sky in Conyers, Georgia, about 25 miles southeast of Atlanta.

-Since then, many residents in the area have complained about a strong smell of chlorine in the air and haze for many miles around the BioLab plant.
+Since then, many residents in the area have complained about a strong smell of chlorine in the air and a haze for many miles around the BioLab plant.
 BioLab makes pool and spa treatment products.

 The U.S. Environmental Protection Agency (EPA) says it has detected “chlorine and related compounds” in the air near the plant.
 Atlanta’s fire department also says it is testing for the presence of chemicals in the area, including chlorine, hydrogen sulfide and carbon monoxide.